 - ¼ cup loose-leaf black tea or half green and black tea

-- 1 live scoby (gallon brew) or 2 SCOBYs (half-gallon brew)
+- 1 live SCOBY (gallon brew) or 2 SCOBYs (half-gallon brew)

 Instructions

-Make kombucha
+Brew kombucha

-If brewing in a one gallon jar
+If brewing in a one-gallon jar

 If brewing in two half-gallon jars

 - Strain the tea leaves from the brewed tea.
 Pour all the tea into one of the half-gallon jars and top to ¾ full with water.
-Test the temperature and add a couple ice cubes if needed.
+Test the temperature and add a couple of ice cubes if needed.
 It should be lukewarm or cooler.

 Ferment kombucha

 - Place kombucha brew in a dark cupboard.
-Check in 7 days for balanced flavor, not too sweet or too tart.
-Slide a straw down the side of the jar and cap top end with finger to draw out a sample.
+Check in 7 days for a balanced flavor, not too sweet or too tart.
+Slide a straw down the side of the jar and cap the top end with a finger to draw out a sample.
 Continue checking every couple of days if needed, up to 3 weeks in cold climates.

 Serve